-Site has access to two hydrants in the locality as discussed in the section above, the nearest fire hydrant is shown in the Site Layout and Drainage Plan K18.19~20~004; 006.
-These hydrants will be available as a strategy for a larger scale event.
-They are maintained by the Fire Service and the local water company, so the fire hydrant both conforms to, and is maintained in accordance with, all relevant standards (BS 750 or equivalent).
+Site has access to a number of hydrants in the locality (Fourth Avenue) well within the 100 m distance specified within the guidance, the nearest fire hydrant is shown on the Site Layout Plan K18.16~20~004.
+This will be available for use in the event of a fire occurring.
+Given these hydrants are utilised by the FRS and local water company, it should be assumed that they have been installed and maintained in accordance with the relevant BS 750 standard or the equivalent.

-The water will be supplied from the nearest fire hydrant see plan: K18.19~20~004 Site Layout.
-The fire hydrant is maintained by the Surrey Fire and Rescue Service.
+The water will be supplied from the nearest fire hydrant see plan: K18.16~20~004 Site Layout Plan.
+The two fire hydrants located on Fourth Avenue are maintained by Hertfordshire County Council and tested periodically.